 - Suffocation, choking, or asphyxia

 Binge drug use damages your mind and body.
-If you’re concerned that your drug use is getting out of control, please don’t hesitate any longer while this damage becomes even greater—reach out to us now.
-We can help you to understand your situation and make the most sense of the resources and choices that exist to help you today.
+If you’re concerned that your drug use is getting out of control, please don’t hesitate to get help.
+Reach out to Vertava Health at 844.470.0410 today.
+We can help you to understand your situation and make the most sense of the resources and choices that exist.
+A healthier future is positive.